 Olympus E-M5 II versus Sony A6500

 The Olympus OM-D E-M5 Mark II and the Sony Alpha A6500 are two enthusiast cameras that were announced, respectively, in February 2015 and October 2016.
-Both the E-M5 II and the A6500 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M5 II) and an APS-C sensor.
+Both the E-M5 II and the A6500 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M5 II) and an APS-C (A6500) sensor.
 The Olympus has a resolution of 15.9 megapixel, whereas the Sony provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Olympus E-M5 II and the Sony A6500 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M5 II – represents 100 percent across all the size and weight measures).